 Control actions have been reported by 7 countries and the European Union.
-In 6 countries (Austria, Belize, Germany, Slovenia, Sweden, United Kingdom) ethylene oxide was reported as banned.
-China reported that its use has been restricted to the fumigation of empty storehouses, containers and cabins.
-In the European Union, pesticidal use for the control of wool and for pests and industrial uses are still allowed.
-Concern about the effects of the substance on human health is reported as the reason for the control actions by most countries.
+In 6 countries (Austria, Belize, Germany, Slovenia, Sweden, United Kingdom) ethylene oxide was reported as banned for pesticide use.
+China reported that its use as a pesticide has been restricted to the fumigation of empty storehouses, containers and cabins.
+In the European Union, pesticidal use for the control of wool and fur pests and industrial uses are still allowed.
+Concern about the effects of the substance on human health, especially addressing carcinogenicity, is reported as the reason for the control actions by most countries.